Australia For Visitors > Blue Mountains > Woodford, NSW

 --

-Woodford Academy (previously a day school and a boarding school, the oldest intact building in the Mountains; it is now a National Trust property and may now be visited by the general public one Saturday every month)
+Woodford Academy was previously a day school and a boarding school.
+It is the oldest intact building in the Blue Mountains.
+It is a National Trust property which is open for visits by the general public one Saturday every month.

 --